Consensys/doc.rollups/docs/Reference/Configuration-File.md

 Description: ConsenSys Rollups configuration file options.
 ---

-# Configuration file
+# Configuration file options

-Configuration uses [TOML files](https://toml.io/) to configure the manager and engine components of ConsenSys Rollups.
+[TOML](https://toml.io/) files are used to configure the manager and engine components of ConsenSys Rollups.
-Each component requires its own configuration file.
+Each component requires its own [configuration file](../HowTo/Configure/Configuration-File.md).

 The following section describes the configuration file options for the [manager](#manager-configuration) and [engine](#engine-configuration).